hideyukiinada/transfer-learning/readme.md

 1. Train by repeating the following steps:
     1. If data augmentation is specified, read each image file from the file system, apply data augmentation, feed forward to the bottleneck layer (get_random_distorted_bottlenecks())
     2. If not, read the cached bottleneck layer values for each image from the file system (get_random_cached_bottlenecks)
-    3. Feed the bottleneck values and the ground-truth to the graph and optimize by using gradienct descent as defined in add_final_retrain_ops
+    3. Feed the bottleneck values and the ground-truth to the graph and optimize by using gradient descent as defined in add_final_retrain_ops
     4. On the pre-determined interval, calculation training accuracy and validation accuracy
     5. On the pre-determined interval, save intermediate graph and weights
 1. Once the training is done, save weights